test_nearest, a MATLAB code which tests several functions that carry out the nearest neighbor calculation.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-TEST_NEAREST is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+test_nearest is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-CVT, a MATLAB library which computes elements of a Centroidal Voronoi Tessellation (CVT).
+cvt, a MATLAB code which computes elements of a centroidal voronoi tessellation (cvt).

-NEAREST_INTERP_1D, a MATLAB library which interpolates a set of data using a piecewise constant interpolant defined by the nearest neighbor criterion.
+nearest_interp_1d, a MATLAB code which interpolates a set of data using a piecewise constant interpolant defined by the nearest neighbor criterion.

-NEAREST_NEIGHBOR, a MATLAB library which works in a given M-dimensional space, seeking, for each point in a set S, the nearest point in a set R, by Richard Brown.
+nearest_neighbor, a MATLAB code which works in a given m-dimensional space, seeking, for each point in a set s, the nearest point in a set r, by richard brown.